ruth561/scx-analyzer/README.md

 # Output

-After running the SCX Analyzer, an *output.perfetto-trace* file will be generated in the current directory.
+After running the scx-analyzer, an *output.perfetto-trace* file will be generated in the current directory.
 To view the trace data, use the Perfetto UI.
 Open the file in the Perfetto Trace Viewer for a detailed visualization of the collected trace data.

 SCX events are located in 'Misc Global Tracks' section and are organized into per-CPU tracks.